vchintal/eks-vcenter-vm-hybrid-node/ubuntu-iso-packer/README.md

-# EKS Hybrid Node ISO for VMware vCenter
+# Ubuntu ISO based EKS Hybrid Node for VMware vCenter

-This directory contains Packer configuration files to build a custom ISO image for deploying EKS Hybrid worker nodes on vCenter.
-The
+This folder contains Packer configuration files to build a custom Ubuntu-based ISO image that is deployed as a VM template for creating EKS Hybrid worker nodes on vCenter.

 ## Prerequisites
 - [Packer](https://www.packer.io/downloads) installed on your local machine.
 - [govc](https://github.com/vmware/govmomi/releases) CLI binary installed

-- Access to a VMWare vCenter server where you can deploy the generated ISO image.
+- Access to a VMWare vCenter server where you deploy the generated ISO image as a VM template.
+Following information is required:
-  Following details need to be captured:
   * vCenter server `hostname`
   * vCenter server `username` of the user with sufficient privileges to create VMs and VM Templates